-Mt Olivet Cemetery in Nashville, Tennessee is an old cemetery that visitors can come to visit graves, for prayer or to enjoy the history that the location offers.
+Mt Olivet Cemetery in Nashville, Tennessee is an old cemetery that visitors can come to visit graves, for prayer, or to enjoy the history that the location offers.

-Also on the grounds is the Mount Olivet Funeral Home which was opened in 1996 and serves the community.
-The cemetery's name is that from the Mount of Olives from the Bible where Jesus is said to have ascended to heaven.
-The cemetery was charted by the state's General Assembly.
-For those that visit, one of the main reasons to do so is to take notice of the unique crypts found here as well as the stately, unique monuments found throughout.
+One of the main reasons to visit, aside from paying respects to the dearly departed, is to see the unique crypts found here as well as the stately, unique monuments found throughout.
 Visitors can take in the Confederate Circle which is a plot that has been used to honor those that died as Confederates.
 In this highly elevated location, some 1500 soldiers have been buried in a circle.
-Also notable is the Napoleon Bonaparte like tomb similar to the one found in Paris that is the resting place of Vernon K Stevenson who was the first president of the local railroad company.
+Also notable is the Napoleon Bonaparte-like tomb similar to the one found in Paris that is the resting place of Vernon K Stevenson, who was the first president of the local railroad company.